sadistic2keed/ESP32---Marauder/README.md

 # 🛡️ ESP32 Marauder with SD Card Support

 A **complete and simple guide** to wire, flash, and use the ESP32 Marauder with SD card capability.
+## 🙏 Credits

+This project is based on the original work by [justcallmekoko](https://github.com/justcallmekoko/ESP32Marauder).
+All credit goes to their outstanding contribution in developing the ESP32 Marauder firmware.

 ---